 The Company plans to focus on the following key themes and items in 2025 for the HVAC and Hot Water program.

 Starting in 2025, the Company intends to offer tiered incentives to encourage the purchase of the highest efficiency heat pumps.
-We will increase our baseline heat pump standard to EnergyStar Cold Climate 6.1.
+We will increase our baseline heat pump standard to ENERGY STAR Cold Climate 6.1.
 We will also offer an enhanced incentive for heat pumps that meet Consortium for Energy Efficiency (CEE) requirements, which is the current requirement for the federal tax credit.

-The Company will continue to coordinate with the RI Department of Energy Resources (OER) and their , on topics such as:
+The Company will continue to coordinate with the RI Department of Energy Resources (OER) and their Clean Heat Rhode Island (CHRI) program, on topics such as:

 Alignment on heat pump standards.